guyroutledge/atozcss/_posts/2014-06-16-css-keyframe-animations.md

 that animates the `left` property of the ball.
 These can be comma separated so they are both applied to the same element.

-To make it appear as though the ball slowly travels across the screen, we can increase the duration of its animation.
+To make it appear as though the ball bounces slowly across the screen, we can increase the duration of this second animation.

 {% highlight css %}
 @keyframes moveLeft {
-	0% { left:0; }
+	from { left:0; }
-	50% { left:50%; }
-	100% { left:100%; }
+	to   { left:100%; }
 }
 .ball {
 	animation: bounce 3s linear, moveLeft 12s linear infinite;